Here’s the most surprising PROS and CONS about moving to Houston, Texas from a Midwesterner who’s lived in the Houston suburbs for 10 years.

 Is Moving To Houston, Texas A Good Idea?

 Thinking about a move to Houston???
-Hopefully I can help you decide whether or not to make the move.
+Hopefully I can help you decide whether or not to make you should make the move.
 And, tell you a little about what life is like in the Houston suburbs.

 Table of contents